cremich/cdk-bill-bot/README.md

 ### Installation

 You can install Bill in two ways.
-Either using the CDK library package or by provisioning a default and pre-packaged Cloudformation template with your existing AWS accounts.
+Either using the CDK library package or by provisioning a default and pre-packaged Cloudformation template within your existing AWS accounts.

 ### CDK Library for Typescript